daun/processwire-image-placeholders/README.md

 ### Average color

 Calculates the average color of the image.
+Doesn't support transparency.

 ## Installation